sriramab/gamamanual/WikiOnly/NewVersionChanges.md

 # Enhancements in 1.7

 * Simulations
- * multi-simulation can now be run in parallel
+ * simulations can now be run in parallel withing an experiment (with their outputs, displays, etc.)
+ * batch experiments inherit from this possibility and can now run their repetitions in parallel too.
  * concurrency between agents is now possible and can be controlled on a species/grid/ask basis (from multi-threaded concurrency to complete parallelism within a species/grid or between the targets of an `ask` statement)

 * Language